 (2009) "Braj beyond Braj: Classical Hindi in the Mughal World."
 IIC Occasional Publications (12), pp. 1-33.
 Read this article here.

 (2006) "Questioning the Tropes about 'Bhakti' and 'Riti'" in Hindi Literary Historiography.
 In Bhakti in Current Research, edited by Monika Horstmann.
 Delhi: Manohar, pp. 33-47.
 Read this article here.

 (2005) "Literary Responses to the Mughal Imperium: the Historical Poems of Kesavdas."
 South Asia Research 25(1), pp. 31-54.
 Read this article here.

 (2004) "The Anxiety of Innovation: The Practice of Literary Science in the Hindi Riti Tradition."
 Comparative Studies of South Asia, Africa and the Middle East 24 (2), pp. 45-59.
 Read this article here.

 Allison Busch's translations of an early Urdu short story by Premchand and an excerpt from Miśrabandhuvinod, pioneering Hindi literary criticism by the Mishra brothers, are available in Nationalism in the Vernacular: Hindi, Urdu, and the Literature of Indian Freedom, edited by Shobna Nijhawan (Ranikhet: Permanent Black, 2010).
 Some details are available here.

 Professor Busch is currently working on two other translation projects:

 - Historical poetry by Padmakar and Man Kavi (fl.
-1800), in collaboration with Dalpat Rajpurohit (Hindi lecturer, Columbia University) and William Pinch of (Professor of History, Wesleyan University).
+1800), in collaboration with Dalpat Rajpurohit (Hindi lecturer, Columbia University) and William Pinch (Professor of History, Wesleyan University).

 - The Rasikapriya and Kavipriya by the acclaimed Brajbasha poet Keshavdas